JaeHyeok-2/JaeHyeok-2/README.md

 Hello, I am Jaehyeok Lee, currently enrolled in the integrated master's and doctoral program in Computer Science at Yonsei University.

-a passionate ```Computer-Vison``` enthusiast with a keen interest in Anomaly Detection, MultiModal and I am always interested in various other fields as well.
+a passionate ```Computer-Vison``` enthusiast with a keen interest in  MultiModal, Object Detection, Anomaly Detection and I am always interested in various other fields as well.

 ## Featured Projects